Marie Daulne: Group formation, Adventures in Afropea 1 and Sabsylma

-Combining the sounds of Pygmies with vocal styles of European choral traditions.
-Zap Mama received initial support from the French Belgian Community Government's cultural department but the group soon came to the attention of Teddy Hillaert when he saw them perform at the Ancienne Belgique in Brussels The group began recording their first record Zap Mama at Studio Daylight in Brussels.
-Belgium The album was completed in October 1991 and released by Crammed Discs, the Belgian record label of Marc Hollander and Vincent Kenis.
-Hollander said that Zap Mama "present Western audiences with an impression of Africa which is half-real and half-imaginary.
-They research and reinterpret certain forms of traditional music, but from a semi-European standpoint, with a lot of humor, and a vision which doesn't lack social and political content."
+Zap Mama received initial support from the French Belgian Community Government's cultural department.
+The group came to the attention of Teddy Hillaert when he saw them perform at the Ancienne Belgique in Brussels; he later became their manager.
+The group began recording their first record, Zap Mama, at Studio Daylight in Brussels.
+The album was completed in October 1991 and released by Crammed Discs, the Belgian record label of Marc Hollander and Vincent Kenis.